 We publish mostly young writers, pay a lot of attention to proper editorial work, quality design and long term perspectives.
 To support our authors, we care a lot about press reviews, public readings and literary awards.

-Writers like Finn-Ole Heinrich, Sasa Stanisic, Benjamin Maack, Michael Weins, Dorian Steinhoff, Stevan Paul, Donata Rigg or Lisa Kreissler have received widespread attention by press, bookstores and readers.
+Writers like Finn-Ole Heinrich, Sasa Stanisic, Benjamin Maack, Michael Weins, Dorian Steinhoff, Stevan Paul, Donata Rigg or Lisa Kreissler as long with our non-fiction and children's catalogue have received widespread attention by press, bookstores and readers.

 2021: Deutscher Verlagspreis (German Publishing Award)